MUM-Open-Source/eureka-web-app/README.md

 1. After identifying the [issue]((https://github.com/MUM-Open-Source/eureka-web-app/issues)) you would like to work on, comment on the it and wait for our team to assign the issue to you.
 2. Ensure that you have followed the [installation](#installation) steps mentioned above and gone through the [project-related resources](#eureka-project-related-important-for-contributors).
-3. Create your Feature Branch (`git checkout -b feature/your-amazing-feature`).
+3. Create your feature branch (`git checkout -b feature/your-amazing-feature`).
-4. Commit your Changes (`git commit -am 'adding my amazing feature'`).
+4. Commit your changes (`git commit -am 'adding my amazing feature'`).
-5. Push to the Branch (`git push origin feature/your-amazing-feature`).
+5. Push to the branch (`git push origin feature/your-amazing-feature`).
 6. Open a Pull Request on GitHub from your fork to our repo.